viamrobotics/docs/docs/program/apis/cloud.md

 ### ListAuthorizations

-List all authorizations under a specific resource (or resources) within the organization you are currently authenticated to.
+List all authorizations (owners and operators) of a specific resource (or resources) within the organization you are currently authenticated to.
 If no resource IDs are provided, all resource authorizations within the organizations are returned.

 {{< tabs >}}